BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 *The tower* -- February 2024

->His eyes and hers align to keep
+>His eyes and Hers align to keep
 >panopic, periodic rhyme at sea
 >and frothy mermen arms outreached
 >for prey who slips away beneath